Skip to main content

 false

-Convert IDs in Zendesk links inside text fields to Salto references
+Convert IDs in Zendesk links inside text fields to Salto element references

 convertJsonIdsToReferences